 The General fund is the chief operating fund of the District.
-At the end of the current year, the fund balance of the General fund was \$11,510.
-As a measure of the General fund's liquidity, it may be useful to compare total fund balance to total fund expenditures.
-Total fund balance represents 2.4 percent of 2023 expenditures.
-The General fund balance decreased \$216,264 during the current fiscal year, mainly due to budgeted spending.
+At the end of the current year, the fund balance of the General fund is shown in the table above.
+As a measure of the General fund's liquidity, it may be useful to compare unassigned fund balance to total fund expenditures.
+The total unassigned fund balance as a percent of total fund expenditures is shown in the chart below along with total fund balance as a percent of total expenditures.